 Parenting is never easy, but for parents with a teen who has ADHD, “Smart but Scattered Teens” should be at the top of your reading list.
 This book aims to provide parents with a step-by-step guide to building executive skills — focus, organization, and emotions, among other things — in their teens.

-The book also comes equipped with worksheets and exercises to supplement the science-based insights.
+The book also comes with worksheets and exercises to supplement science-based insights.
 “If you’re a parent of a child with ADHD and are not already working with a professional to address your child’s struggles, I think this book would be helpful,” one review said.